Rennn0/Sweeft/README.md

 App uses `mssql `and `typeorm`, syncs automatically with db

-Then test api from [Postamn workspace](https://www.postman.com/winter-eclipse-230888/workspace/sweeft) .
+Test api from [Postamn workspace](https://www.postman.com/winter-eclipse-230888/workspace/sweeft) .
 (All necessary explanations are in postman docs as well as in `http.rest` file)

 **How to run app from docker**